benjamhooper/benjamhooper/README.md

 ### Hi there, I'm Ben - [website] 👋

 ## I'm a Husband, Developer, and Adventurer!
-- 🔭 I’m currently working at [Kalos Inc][kalosinc]
+- 🔭 I’m currently working at [Fusion Health][fusionhealth]
 - 🌱 I’m currently learning everything DevOps
-- 👯 I’m looking to collaborate and learn [IAC][iac]
+- 👯 I’m looking to collaborate and learn [Distributed Systems][ds]
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Implement Distributed Systems and Microservices
 - ⚡ Fun fact: I've played the saxophone throughout the years

 ### Connect with me: